BenjiFlaming/bangle/README.md

 If you find this library useful, and you're curious to know what else I might be building or doing, you might enjoy visiting [my website](https://benjiflaming.com), where you'll find content dating back all the way to the late 90s.
+Cheers!